 ► Social Media Management – I’ve tried both Hootsuite and Buffer.
 I like Hootsuite much better.
 It has more features I use and greater flexibility.

-► Splurgy – A great tool (with a free option) for running contests that use social mentions, likes and more as entries.
+► Rafflecopter– A great tool for running contests that use social mentions, likes and more as entries.

-► SEO – I have 2 resources that can help you get a quick jump on optimizing your web pages for the engines.
-One is a Kindle book (you can get free online readers for Kindle that will work on your PC, iPad, etc.) called SEO Flow: Creating a Steady Stream of Rankings & Conversions.
-The other is my Writing With Keywords video course.
+► SEO – I have a resource that can help you get a quick jump on optimizing your web pages for the engines.
+It’s a Kindle book available on Amazon (you can get free online readers for Kindle that will work on your PC, iPad, etc.) called SEO Flow: Creating a Steady Stream of Rankings & Conversions.

 ► Virtual Assistant – There isn’t enough time in the day and, by turning over tasks that I am not qualified to do or just don’t want to do, I have been able to make more money.